YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 Biological function is often encoded in the non-coding genome.
 We developed the infrastructure to bridge the gap between genomic cis-regulatory positions and biological function.

-<strong>Cistromic Annotation:</strong> [**ChIPseeker**](https://bioconductor.org/packages/ChIPseeker) (<em>Bioinformatics</em> 2015) has become a global cornerstone for epigenomic annotation.
-It provides a comprehensive framework for annotating genomic peaks (ChIP-seq, ATAC-seq, DNase-seq) with biological context and facilitating cross-dataset comparison and mining within the GEO database.
+<strong>Cistromic Annotation:</strong> [**ChIPseeker**](https://bioconductor.org/packages/ChIPseeker) (<em>Bioinformatics</em> 2015) provides a widely-used framework for epigenomic annotation.
+It enables comprehensive annotation of genomic peaks (ChIP-seq, ATAC-seq, DNase-seq) with biological context, facilitates cross-dataset comparison, and integrates with the GEO database for comparative analysis.
+Building upon this foundation, [**epiSeeker**](https://github.com/YuLab-SMU/epiSeeker) extends the framework to support multi-omics epigenetic data analysis, handling both fragment-type and base-type data. **epiSeeker** incorporates motif analysis, statistical methods for overlap significance estimation, and advanced visualization capabilities including average profiles, heatmaps of TSS-binding regions, and single-base resolution epigenetic data visualization considering strand orientation and motif information.

 ## Pillar 5: Knowledge-Driven Discovery in Single-Cell & Spatial Omics

 As biological data moves toward higher resolution, the integration of prior knowledge becomes essential for interpretability.
-Our team has pioneered methods to incorporate biological intelligence into single-cell and spatial discovery.
+Our team has developed methods to incorporate biological knowledge priors into single-cell and spatial discovery.

 <strong>Biological Latent Spaces:</strong> Through [**MSGNN**](https://github.com/YuLab-SMU/MSGNN), we proposed integrating biological knowledge priors directly into the graph-based community detection process via graph neural networks.
 This ensures that single-cell clustering outcomes are not only mathematically robust but also align closely with biological interpretations.